gaby/dns-blocklists/README.md

 *There are users who want to block referral domains anyway, so for each list I show the domains that were whitelisted because of referral.
 You can see them in the list of [used sources](usedsources.md) behind the link "whitelisted referral domains" per list.
 This list can then be used as a blocklist to "undo" the whitelisting of referral domains.*

+*Allowing referral domains in my lists is equivalent to the [NextDNS](https://nextdns.io/?from=jvpyfdfc) feature "Privacy > Allow Affiliate & Tracking Links".*

 #### Support Me <a name="support"></a>

 *I do not want any money donations.
 If you don't know what to do with your money, invest it in aid or similar projects, do something good with it.
 There is enough misery in the world.*